typicms/base

 Pages

-Pages are nestable with drag and drop, on drop, URIs are generated and saved in the database.
+Pages are nestable with drag and drop.
+On a drop, URIs are regenerated and saved in the database.
 Each translation of a page has its own route.
-A page can be linked to a module.
-A page can have multiple sections.
+A page can be linked to a module and can have multiple sections, each using its own template.

 Menus

 Each menu has nestable entries.
-One entry can be linked to a page or URL.
-You can return a HTML formated menu with Menus::render('menuname') or @menu('menuname').
+An entry can link to a page or a URL, and can optionally link to a specific section of a page.

 Projects

-Projects have categories, projects URLs follows this pattern: /en/projects/category-slug/project-slug
+Projects have categories.
+Project URLs follow this pattern: /en/projects/category-slug/project-slug.

 Tags